Azure/azure-sdk-for-net/sdk/storage/Azure.Storage.DataMovement.Blobs/README.md

 az storage account create --name MyStorageAccount --resource-group MyResourceGroup --location westus --sku Standard_LRS
 ```

+### Authenticate the client
+In order to interact with the Data Movement library you have to create an instance with the TransferManager class.

+TODO: Insert code snippet here.

 ## Key concepts

 The Azure Storage Common client library contains shared infrastructure like